godotengine/godot-docs/contributing/doc_and_l10n_guidelines.rst

 Traduction de ![[Godot Engine:Creating 2D Games]]

-The previous link is of the form ![[:]] which enables you to add a link to a page located in an other project.
+The previous link is of the form ![[<project name>:<project page>]] which enables you to add a link to a page located in an other project.
 Here, "Godot Engine" is the English project.

 Important changes and discussions
 ---------------------------------